Video Documentation and Surveillance (VDS) Camera Installation Criteria

 B. Type “B”

 Locations Unsuitable for Camera Placement.
-VDS cameras shall not be placed in these locations without prior review by the STAG and written authorization from the vice president for Student Affairs and the vice chancellor and general counsel of The Texas State University System.
+VDS cameras shall not be placed in these locations without prior review by the director of University Police and written authorization from the vice president for Student Affairs and the vice chancellor and general counsel of The Texas State University System (TSUS).
 Examples of such locations include:

 1. Any installation for which the primary intended use is the monitoring of employee performance.